ponny/SimpleResponsibleCofounding/README.md

 Hit up people you respect.
 Ask them if they know someone that's able to start something like this.

 ### Step 1:
-Non-techie finds customers
-Techie builds thing
+Non-techie finds customers, techie builds the thing

 ### Step 2:
 Start making revenue/profit

 ### Step 3:
 When your profit reached enough to pay a founder, they go full time.